Sport in the heat

 - Cramps and headaches

-Caution: In this case, you should act immediately and call emergency medical services.
-There may be a complete breakdown of cardiovascular function.
-Without medical help, there is an acute danger to life!
+Attention: In this case, you should act immediately and call the emergency medical service.
+A complete collapse of the cardiovascular function may occur.
+Without medical assistance, there is an acute danger to life!

-What to do in case of emergency?
+What to do in an emergency?
 First aid measures for heat stroke

-- Until medical help is on the scene, move the affected child to shade or a cooler indoor area if possible.
+- Until medical help is on site, move the affected child into the shade or, if possible, into a cooler indoor area.

-- Lift the child's legs if he or she is conscious.
+- Lift the child's legs if they are conscious.

-- Place the child in the recovery position if he or she is unconscious.
+- Place the child in the recovery position if they are unconscious.

 - Place a damp towel or wrapped cold packs on the overheated body, preferably on the arms and legs as well as the neck and groin.

-- Offer tepid water if the child is conscious.
+- Offer lukewarm water if the child is conscious.

-If you suspect heatstroke, you should immediately alert the emergency doctor.
+If you suspect heatstroke, you should call an emergency doctor immediately.

-- The emergency medical services can be reached at 112.
+- The emergency services can be reached on 112.